Mouth, Throat Cancer: Two More Reasons to Stop Drinking Today

-One reason the researchers identified as a cause for why lifetime alcohol consumption is dangerous to our health, is that many people likely underestimate how much they actually drink.
+One reason the researchers identified as a cause for why lifetime alcohol consumption is dangerous to our health is that many people likely underestimate how much they actually drink.
 In an online poll, results showed that most people did not actually know the true size of one standard alcoholic drink.
 This leads researchers to believe that people are misinformed about their alcohol consumption.
-Many people probably do not realize how much they are actually drinking and what greater risk they are putting themselves at for developing certain cancers, due to the amount of their alcohol consumption.
+Many people probably do not realize how much they are actually drinking and how much of an increased risk they are putting themselves at for developing certain cancers due to the amount of their alcohol consumption.

 Drinking in Moderation